annadoannn/cse15l-lab-reports/lab report 5.md

 ### 3. Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.

 **Student Response:** Thanks for the quick response!
 Upon closer inspection, the exit code for the compilation command is always set to 0, even in case of errors.
-With your guidance, I commented out the `exit_code = 0` in line 16 and replaced the `$exit_code` with `$?` in line 18.
+With your guidance, I commented out the `exit_code=0` in line 16 and replaced the `$exit_code` with `$?` in line 18.
 Since `exit_code` was always set to 0, it was never reassigned to a nonzero integer whenever it ran into an error.
 By getting rid of the `exit_code` variable and replacing that parameter in line 18 with `$?`, `$?` will hold the exit status of the last executed command.
 As a result, this gave us the correct output that corresponds with the exit code assigned to whether or not the command succeeded.

 ![Output Screenshot](l5-correct-output1.png)